 Treatment of depression

-Depression treatment, medically speaking, can start once a psychiatrist or psychologist diagnoses the condition as being clinical depression.
-As a depression cure, a combination of medication and psychotherapy may be proposed.
-The medication could help with depression, anxiety, and psychosis.
+The treatment, medically speaking, can start once a psychiatrist or psychologist diagnoses the condition as being clinical depression.
+A combination of medication and psychotherapy may be proposed.
+The medication could help with anxiety and psychosis.
 The psychotherapy sessions are meant to create new ways of dealing, thinking, and acting in response to negative feelings.
 If these are not an option, brain stimulation therapy may also be suggested.

 Your healthcare professional may also suggest treatments/ methods such as:

-With a medication and lifestyle modifications it is possible to fight and treat mental depression.
+With medication and lifestyle modifications it is possible to fight and treat it.
 What you do not want to do is let the condition go on for weeks, months, and years without addressing it.

 If you think you have clinical depression, a good thing to do is acknowledge what you are going through and then, avoid the temptation of self-isolation.
-This would mean an openness to getting help from loved ones as well as assistance from a healthcare professional.
-For the latter, you can download the Bajaj Finserv Health app from Google Play or the Apple App Store and search for a relevant psychiatrist or psychologist near you.
+This would mean openness to getting help from loved ones as well as assistance from a healthcare professional.
+For the latter, you can access the healthcare platform provided by Bajaj Finserv Health and search for a relevant psychiatrist or psychologist near you.
 Then, you can book an appointment online, e-consult a specialist over video or make a physical visit to a clinic near you.